Skip navigation

 What is pulse oximetry?

-Pulse oximetry is a test that uses a small, clip-like device called a pulse oximeter to measure oxygen levels in the blood.
+Pulse oximetry is a test that uses a small, clip-like device called a pulse oximeter (Pulse Ox) to measure oxygen levels in your blood.
 When you breathe, your lungs take in oxygen and send it into your bloodstream.
-This oxygen-rich blood is carried into your heart, which pumps it to the rest of your body.
-If your blood oxygen level (oxygen saturation) is too low, it can make it hard for your body to work properly.
-It can put a dangerous strain on your vital organs.
+This oxygen-rich blood is carried by your red blood cells into your heart, which pumps it to the rest of your body.

 Pulse oximetry is a painless and quick way to find out if your oxygen level is too low.
 Quick treatment of low blood oxygen may help you avoid serious complications.